Knowledge Centre

 Introduction

-Jersey is a British Crown Dependency, fully responsible for its own internal affairs and with considerable responsibility for external relations.
-It is a parliamentary democracy with a single chamber Parliament, the States Assembly, and a Government comprising a Council of Ministers selected from and by the Assembly.
+Jersey is a British Crown Dependency, fully responsible for its own internal affairs and with considerable responsibility for its external relations.
+It is a parliamentary democracy with a single chamber Parliament called the States Assembly.
+Jersey's government is led by the Council of Ministers, who are selected from and by the Assembly.
 This paper explains Jersey’s political system and puts it in the context of political systems generally.

 Summary

-Some national parliaments have a single chamber while others have two chambers.
-Elections can be by a “first past the post” system, an alternative vote system, proportional representation or any combination of the three.
-In some countries, the USA and France for example, the political head is elected directly by the people while in others, the UK and Germany for example, the political head is the leader of the party that can command most support in the parliament.
+National parliaments tend to be unicameral (single chamber) or bicameral (two chambers).
+Elections can be by a “first past the post” system, an alternative vote system, proportional representation, or any combination of the three.
+In some countries, the USA and France for example, the political head is elected directly by the people, while in others, the UK and Germany for example, the political head is the leader of the party that can command the most support in the parliament.

-The States Assembly has a number of scrutiny panels, a Public Accounts Committee and a Privileges and Procedures Committee.
-The President of the Scrutiny Liaison Panel holds the most important non-Ministerial political role.
+The States Assembly has five standing scrutiny panels, a Public Accounts Committee, a Planning Committee and a Privileges and Procedures Committee.
+The President of the Scrutiny Liaison Panel holds the most important non-Ministerial political role in the Assembly.

-Jersey's government is the Council of Ministers comprising the Chief Minister and at least seven other Ministers all of whom must be members of the Assembly.
-The Chief Minister nominates Ministers to the Assembly but the Assembly has the power to elect alternative candidates.
-Ministers can appoint Assistant Ministers but there is an overall limit of 21 on the number of members who can be Ministers and Assistant Ministers.
+Jersey's government is the Council of Ministers.
+It comprises the Chief Minister and at least seven other Ministers, all of whom must be members of the Assembly.
+The Chief Minister nominates Ministers, but the Assembly has the power to elect alternative candidates.
+Ministers are able to appoint Assistant Ministers, but the number of Ministers and Assistant Ministers cannot exceed 21.

-The 12 parishes play an important role in the political system in Jersey, both in their own right and through representation in the States Assembly.
+As a feature of Jersey’s unique system, the 12 parishes play a particularly important role in Jersey’s political system, at the parish level and through direct representation in the States Assembly.

-Legislation is made in a similar way to other jurisdictions with the proposition for a new law being presented to the States Assembly then going through a number of stages before being finalised following which it is submitted to the British Privy Council for formal approval.
+Legislation is made in a similar way to other jurisdictions, with the proposition for a new law being presented to the States Assembly.
+The draft law goes through a number of stages before being finalised, following which it is submitted to the British Privy Council for formal approval and then registration by the Royal Court.

-The nature of the Jersey political system and the weakness of political parties mean that in practice the States Assembly and individual members of it are in a relatively strong position in relation to the government.
-In particular, Ministers are not bound by collective responsibility and the standing orders of the Assembly allow any member to bring forward a proposition for a policy or law which then has to be considered.
+The nature of Jersey’s political system and the weakness of political parties mean that in practice the States Assembly and individual members of it are in a relatively strong position in relation to the government.
+In particular, Ministers are not bound by collective responsibility, and the standing orders of the Assembly allow any member to bring forward a proposition for a policy or law which then has to be considered.

 Types of political system

-All political systems have two basic features, an elected parliament and a government, but there are significant variations in how the parliament is constituted and elected and how governments are formed.
+Democratic political systems typically have two basic features - an elected parliament and a government - but there are significant variations in how the parliament is constituted and elected, as well as how governments are formed.

 A key feature is whether there is a single chamber (unicameral) parliament or a two chamber (bicameral) parliament.
-Out of 190 parliaments in the world, 79 are bicameral and 111 are unicameral.
-Where there are two chambers, the “lower” chamber is generally elected by popular vote and the “upper” chamber by one or more of popular vote, appointment or patronage.
+Out of 190 parliaments in the world, 111 are unicameral and 79 are bicameral.
+Where there are two chambers, the “lower” chamber is generally elected by popular vote and the “upper” chamber by one or more of either popular vote, appointment, or patronage.
 For example –

-- The United Kingdom has the House of Commons elected by constituencies based on the number of electors, and the House of Lords most of the members of which are appointed by the government, although including representatives of other parties, independent members, hereditary peers and Bishops.
-Because the House of Lords is not elected, and the governing party does not have a majority of members, it uses its powers sparingly, recognising the supremacy of the Commons.
+- The United Kingdom has the House of Commons elected by constituencies broadly based on the number of electors, and the House of Lords, most of whose members are appointed by the government.
+The House of Lords includes representatives from different political parties, independent members, hereditary peers and Bishops.
+As the House of Lords is unelected and the governing party does not have a majority of its members, it uses its powers sparingly, recognising the supremacy of the Commons.

-- The USA has the House of Representatives, elected by constituencies based on population, and a Senate with two representatives of each state from the smallest to the largest.
-The two houses have equal power.
+- The USA has the House of Representatives, elected by constituencies based on population, and a Senate with two representatives of each state, from the smallest to the largest.
+The two houses have equal, though are not identical, power - the House controls revenue bills, whereas the Senate confirms treaties and senior appointments along with conducting impeachment trials.

 - Australia has a House of Representatives, elected by constituencies based on the number of electors, and a Senate with representatives from each of the States and territories.